mgarythomas/mgarythomas.github.io/content/architecture/architecture-options/architecture_options.md

   - Current State: What external vendors or third-party services are part of the current architecture?
   - Target State: Are new vendors or services needed to support the future vision?
   - Gap: Identify any gaps related to vendor capabilities, contract limitations, or dependence on third-party services.
+-## Conclusion

+In uncertain environments, architecture that preserves optionality is a competitive advantage.
+By designing systems that allow stakeholders to defer decisions and adapt to change, architects create a foundation for resilience, innovation, and long-term business value.